It’s sooo easy. Easy as one, two, one, two.

 Step 3: Contact your district’s supervisor and ask for an audience with you and a small but representative group of neighbors, at their offices at City Hall or at a convenient, preferably private neighbors hub.

 Put together an agenda, strategize your presentation, and make sure you make it right so you can keep the meeting tight.
 Remain consistent, remain persistent.
 If you’re really lucky, you will encounter an engaged, motivated individual ready, at the very least, to listen.
-Shout-out to the new District 6 supervisor, Matt Haney, and his staff, with whom I and a neighbor met at another neighbor’s building late in March in order to explain our needs (i.e., the priorities that will make our corner of San Francisco that much more of a physically, mentally, and spiritually safe space for all involved) and see about getting those needs met.
+Shout-out to the new District 6 supervisor, Matt Haney, and his staff, with whom a neighbor and I met at another neighbor’s building late in March in order to explain our needs (i.e., the priorities that will make our corner of San Francisco that much more of a physically, mentally, and spiritually safe space for all involved) and see about getting those needs met.

 These are but three easy steps that I know from experience will make you a better neighbor and resident and provide you a bit o’ solace.